 The article goes on to talk about how WikiLeaks is responsible for the publication of stolen documents from the DNC.
 It also says that based on intelligence reports, WikiLeaks and Guccifer2.0 were used by the Russians to undermine the 2016 elections in favor of Trump.
 Assange says that the “Trump-Russian collusion narrative” being investigated by a number of probes and consistently reported by the media is unfounded, and “we are left with the Democratic establishment blaming the public for not liking the truth about Hillary.

-Now… here it is with respect to political parties.
+Now… here it is with respect to the democrat political party.

 According to the Examiner article, He (Assange) ended his post by calling on the Democratic base to start a new party…